mattfel1/geoscents_stats/README.md

 # Statistics for GeoScents Game

 GeoScents is an online multiplayer geography game.
 You are given a city and you must try to click the city on the map as quickly and accurately as possible.
-Scores are tracked and data is dumped here every each day.
-Please use the data as you see fit!
+Scores are tracked along with the player's region and country.
+The data is dumped here every each day for you to peruse and play with.
+Feel free to open issues if you would like to see other statistics added to the dataset, and share any interesting results you find!

 Game is hosted at http://geoscents.net.
 Code for game is at https://github.com/mattfel1/geoscents.